SWNRG/TriCloudEdge-Testbed/readme.md

-# ESP32 WebSocket && MQTT Application
+# ESP32 WebSocket && MQTT Application version 2.0.0

 ESP32 application with WiFi, WebSocket server, and MQTT client for AWS IoT.
-It is provides modularity, so you can enable/disable functionalities.
+It provides modularity, so you can enable/disable functionalities.

-This project is a classic three-tier IoT architecture, from the far-edge to the edge, and eventually to the cloud.
-The system is designed for decentralized processing by distributing workloads across devices with different capability levels.
+This project is a three-tier IoT architecture, from the far-edge to the edge, and eventually to the cloud.
+The system is designed for decentralized processing by distributing tasks based on the specific device characteristics and capabilities (memory, processing power, edge proximity, etc.).

 <img src="pics/client-server.png" alt="client-server" width="650">

 Figure 1:
-*Left:* Websocket client app sending a periodic ping and a cropped captured image with a face detected *Right:* Webvsocket server: acknowledge (pong) periodic heartbeat (ping), and sucessfuly receives an image from the client
+*Left:* Websocket client app sending a periodic ping and a cropped captured image with a face detected.
+*Right:* Webvsocket server: acknowledge (pong) periodic heartbeat (ping), and sucessfuly receives an image from the client.

 ## Project Architecture and Purpose